Rupthuz/Battleship-PT3-main/README.md

 The player's vessels are discernible on their grid.
 Alphabets and numerals atop columns and rows for convenient identification.

+# Additional upcoming features

+- Manual deployment of battleships - Gives players the option to manually position their battleships on the game board.
+- Game timer functionality - Introduces a timer for time-based gameplay.
+- Screen-clearing capability - Utilizes the os.system import to implement a function for clearing the screen.
+- Multiplayer mode activation - Enables player-versus-player battles for a multiplayer gaming experience.

 ## Hit and Miss Feedback:
 Visual signs and text updates indicate hits ('o') and misses ('X'):